 In printing, a substrate is the base material that the image will be printed on such a plastic film, glass, paper, canvas or other textile products.
 Before the advent of substrate printing, the desired effect was achieved by printing labels or vinyl decals that were then applied to a substrate.

-PRI Graphics in Phoenix and Mesa Arizona offers exceptional, large format flatbed printing services.
+PRI Graphics in Phoenix Arizona offers exceptional, large format flatbed printing services.
 In this post, our Phoenix printers will explore how advancements in direct to substrate printing technology and equipment have rapidly evolved making substrate printing more affordable and practical.

 Substrate Printing Process

 Direct to substrate printing is done using a large flatbed UV substrate printer.
 This printer is capable of applying ink containing acrylic monomers that can then be bonded together to almost any flat substrate.
 Once the monomers are applied, the substrate is passed through a strong UV light for curing.
 The curing process polymerizes (binds together) the monomers.
 This process forms the desired image and adheres the impression to the substrate material.